FREE SHIPPING on orders of $85 or more

 This web page shows only a small excerpt of our Beason research.
 Another 139 words (10 lines of text) covering the years 1636, 1702, 1579, 1638, 1606 and 1682 are included under the topic Early Beason History in all our PDF Extended History products and printed products wherever possible.

-Another 77 words (6 lines of text) are included under the topic Early Beason Notables in all our PDF Extended History products and printed products wherever possible.
+Another 46 words (3 lines of text) are included under the topic Early Beason Notables in all our PDF Extended History products and printed products wherever possible.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Beasons to arrive on North American shores: